-There are two kinds of people in this world: those who have gone to one of our whitewater schools and everyone else.
+There are two kinds of people in this world:

 We run the most awesome guide training program in the world – intimate excursions led by extraordinary, passionate, and patient instructors and packed full of whitewater instruction, wilderness skills, and life lessons.
 As a student, you are in the thick of it: rowing rafts, carrying gear, swimming rapids, cooking meals, emptying groovers, making decisions.
-There are rarely more than 10 of you and there are always more than three of us, so you won’t be able to hide.
+There are rarely more than 12 of you and there are always more than three of us, so you won’t be able to hide.
 You’ll be challenged every day, you’ll be exhausted every night, you’ll be more confident for the rest of your life.

 Or, you’ll be like everyone else.